ETakola/NorthernLapwing_CurrentFutureMovements/README.md

 - **Predation pressure**, particularly from generalist mesopredators in human-modified landscapes.
 - **Climate variability**, affecting breeding phenology and resource availability.

 Despite conservation efforts, population declines persist, in part due to complex and interacting ecological mechanisms that are difficult to assess through observational studies alone.
-Individual-based models provide a tool to explore such complexity.

 ## Project Objectives

-- Develop a robust IBM framework for simulating Northern Lapwing ecology across breeding seasons.
+- Develop a robust IBM framework and use step selection functions for simulating Northern Lapwing ecology across space and time.
 - Quantify the relative influence of environmental factors on movement patterns.
 - Evaluate conservation scenarios under alternative land use and climate regimes.